uwescience/MinWA/methods.md

 The many R packages used here were inherently interoperable.
 PostgreSQL has an R Wrapper to read and write tables into the data frame for SQL queries.
 Because of the sensitivity of the data, outside packages/software were either approved or denied upon request from the enclave administrator.

 **Enclave Workflow**

+Considering that our team was dealing with highly senstive information from various state agencies, we needed to ensure that our data handling practices respected the privacy of the individuals represented.
+An important step towards this was finding a location that would allow us to securely access the data.
+For this, a remote server (or enclave), hosted by the Center for Studies in Demography & Ecology at the University of Washington, is used to store the data with an added measure that it is disconnected from the internet.
+This ensures that no files or information within the enclave will be transferred via the internet.
+While this is a necessary precaution, it highly impacts a typical workflow in data science type projects.
+For instance, handling the several hundred gigabytes of WMLAD is limited by the processing power held by the enclave, where super computers or cloud services may be preferable.
+This challenged our team to find solutions for expediting data reads, writing efficient code, using git servers for collaboration, and recommending a workflow for future WMLAD users.
+The combination of working with WMLAD within the enclave puts forth this idea that we are not only working with Big Data,  but we are working with Big Sensitive Administrative Data.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/img/methods_pic.png">